-Recommended strategy Rationale Specific implementation at The Buckingham School Cost Expected Impact assessment and feedback Teachers have a very clear understanding of what gaps in learning remain and use this to inform assessments of learning that are aligned with standardised norms, giving a greater degree in confidence and accuracy of assessments.
-Remote curriculum matched in- school curriculum as close as possible, meaning staff follow their curriculum plans as normal.
-Cost of extra time for TAG training, moderation and marking.
-Students quickly 'recover' any lost learning due to lockdowns and remote learning.
+Recommended strategy Rationale Specific implementation at The Buckingham School Cost Expected Impact Teaching assessment and feedback Teachers have a very clear understanding of what gaps in learning remain and use this to inform assessments of learning that are aligned with standardised norms, giving a greater degree in confidence and accuracy of Staff adapted teaching materials for amended exam content - as advised by exam boards.
+Resources were produced and shared with students to make these clear.
+Cost of extra time for adaptation and production of resources.
+Students can plan revision better and are prepared for the correct exam material. assessments.
 Where adaptations were made, curriculum teams have put in place revisions that were as close to original as possible 18 subjects with experienced staff typically UPS2 £41.00 an hour Any gaps in curriculum knowledge would have to be delivered so curriculum plans would be adapted to suit.
 3M strategy implemented across all curriculum areas - Mapping of where students are, Mastering content that needs re-covering and Moving on with the curriculum Typically extra 3 hours per subject £123.00 per subject X 18 subjects = £2,952 Teachers have an excellent understanding of where students are on their learning journeys.
-Identifying students of concern, to support them in achieving their projected outcomes whilst securing appropriate future career pathways.
+Identifying students of concern, to support them in achieving their projected outcomes whilst securing